dhanushka350/eurobet/src/main/resources/static/GETTING-STARTED.md

 ### Installing Semantic

-The first time you run gulp you will be greeted with an interactive installer
+The first scrtime you run gulp you will be greeted with an interactive installer
 ```bash
   # install
   gulp